rosano/alir/README.md

 Application is not yet on any Marketplace, so to install it you need to clone the repository, make the application (`make all` should be enough) and [push it on the phone with the App Manager](https://developer.mozilla.org/en-US/Firefox_OS/Using_the_App_Manager).

 Once the application is installed, you can add any Web page from the Web browser.
-Just click on the bookmark icon (the star at the bottom), then choose to add the page to the home screen.
-A list of apps able to handle the bookmark will show up.
+This can be done by clicking either on the share icon, or on the bookmark icon, then choose to add the page to the home screen.
+A list of apps able to share the url / handle the bookmark will show up.
 Select Àlir and if everything works, it will fetch the page content, clean it up using [readabilitySAX](https://github.com/fb55/readabilitysax) and add it to your list of items to read.

 ## Usage